aspose-total/Aspose.Total-Products/total/en/python-net/conversion/docx-to-xlsb/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a DOCX to XLSB conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert DOCX file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+<h2>Why to Convert</h2>

+Converting a DOCX file to XLSB format can be beneficial for a Python developer in many ways.
+XLSB files are binary files which are smaller in size and can be opened faster than other Excel formats.
+This makes them ideal for storing large amounts of data.
+Additionally, XLSB files are more secure than other Excel formats as they are not easily readable by humans.

+<h2>How Aspose.Total Helps for DOCX to XLSB Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs which can help to automate the conversion process from DOCX to XLSB.
+It is a combination of two APIs, Aspose.Words for Python via .NET and Aspose.Cells for Python via .NET.
+The first API can be used to convert the DOCX file to HTML and the second API can be used to save the created HTML into the desired Microsoft Excel format.
+This makes the conversion process easier and faster.
+Furthermore, Aspose.Total for Python via .NET API is easy to use and can be integrated into any application with minimal effort.

 {{% /blocks/products/pf/feature-page-summary %}}